wp-plugins/wp-clean-up-optimizer/readme.txt

 == Description ==

-[WP Clean Up Optimize](http://tech-banker.com/products/wp-clean-up-optimizer/) optimizes your WordPress as well as clean up the obsolete data from database.
+[**WP Clean Up Optimizer**](http://tech-banker.com/products/wp-clean-up-optimizer/) optimizes your WordPress as well as clean up the obsolete data from database.
 You can schedule the process of Cleaning, Optimizing , Deleting and Repairing the database tables without going to phpMyAdmin.

 By removing revision, draft, auto draft, moderated comments, spam comments, trash comments, orphan postmeta, orphan commentmeta, orphan relationships, dashboard transient feed and other data will optimize your WordPress and keep your database reform and safe.